My name is Shannon and I have a sweet tooth, or should I say had a sweet tooth!

 Yikes that is quite a list… not even sure if that is all of them.

-Sugar I’m on the fence about but don’t really eat anymore: Coconut Sugar and Dates
+Sugar I’m on the fence about but may use on occasion: Coconut Sugar and Medjool Dates

 Don’t be alarmed if this seems like a lot all at once, because it is!
-It took me a while to grasp this whole sugar-free thing.
-We’re all different and how we respond to various sweeteners will be unique to everyone, but if you are sugar-free curious, take a look at everything and every label you come in contact with and get familiar with how sugar lurches in literally everything!!!
+It took me a while to grasp this whole sugar free thing.
+We’re all different and how we respond to various sweeteners will be unique to everyone, but if you are sugar free curious, take a look at everything and every label you come in contact with and get familiar with how sugar lurches in literally everything!!!
+It’s insane.

 Okay, on to my NEW Elevated Coconut Coffee Recipe!!

 I feel like I talk about coffee all the time… too much maybe?
 You guys are probably SO sick of it.
 Especially if you don’t drink coffee.
 This isn’t just about coffee for me though, this is about feeling good from the morning on, preventing sugar crashes and trying new things.
 Switching things up from time to time is good!

 Brew one cup of coffee.
 Then add stir in the following ingredients.
 (I prefer to use a milk frother to froth up the coconut cream!).
 Enjoy!!

 - big spoonful of coconut cream (or the coconut cream in the top of a full-fat coconut milk can)